WannesMalfait/Blender-Add-ons/README.md

 Generate a fractal structure based on Lindenmayer systems.
 See https://en.wikipedia.org/wiki/L-system for some examples.

 ## Supershape
-Generate a 3D model based on the "Superformula", usefull to create some abstract objects.
+Generate a 3D model based on the "Superformula", useful to create some abstract objects.

 ## Times Table
 Generate a nice pattern.
 Adapted from Mathologer's video: https://www.youtube.com/watch?v=qhbuKbxJsk8.